 Objectives of this GUID

-The guidance applicable to audit of information systems are outlined in GUID 5100.
-The objective of this GUID is to provide specific and additional guidance for the compliance audit of information security.
+The guidance applicable to audit of information systems is outlined in GUID 5100.
+The objective of this GUID is to provide specific and additional guidance for a compliance audit of information security.

 Audit of information security can be taken up as a compliance audit or, in certain circumstances, as a combined audit incorporating financial, compliance and/or performance aspects.
 This GUID covers audit of information security being taken up either as a distinct compliance audit or as part of a combined audit engagement to see whether the IT management meets the necessary standards and requirements for information security.

-The contents of this GUID may be applied by auditors in the Planning, Conduct, Reporting and Follow Up stages of the audit process.
-The GUID lists elements of scope of audit work, factors affecting information security, sources of audit criteria and high level audit questions.
+The contents of this GUID may be applied by auditors in the Planning, Conducting, Reporting and Follow Up stages of the audit process.
+The GUID lists possible subject matters of audit work, risk factors affecting information security, sources of audit criteria and high-level audit questions.
 These lists are illustrative and not exhaustive.

 Definitions